test123-all/fst-label-creator/README.md

 - Take a look at the incskape bug
 - Convert the use of pandas to load the excel sheets to openpyxl as it is used in the background anyway to be able to drop pandas as dependency
 - Implement a function that creates directories recurseviely if they shouldn't exist when the user references a save-to location.
+- Make the currently hardcoded persistent namespace (`https://w3id.org/fst/resource/`) inside the `script_functions.py` file a function argument.
+That will enable users outside the FST to also generate their own sensor labels.

 ## Dependencies:
 This python package uses the following third party python packages and software as dependency: